sathvik7137/learnease-community-platform/START_HERE.md

 ---

-**Start with Railway deployment RIGHT NOW!
+**Start with Render or Fly.io deployment RIGHT NOW!
 That's the most critical part.**

+🆓 **Both are 100% FREE - No credit card required!**

 Good luck! 🚀